log

 , then a value of 12,000 will ensure ALL readings in the configuration file are invalidated.
 Use this item with caution.
 Also, it will ONLY work on dec

 ...
 Converts the S7 location to a decimal.
-Can be scaled (including division).int
+Can be scaled (including division).

 ...
 Converts the S7 location to an integer.
 Can only be scaled upwards (not divided).
 So a scale

-value that is not a whole number will be rejected. bool
+value that is not a whole number will be rejected.
+See also the explanation for scale

 ...
 S7 location is converted to an INT.
 This value is then check as follows: Anything other than 0